 Donating used clothing seems like a much better alternative than throwing them away, but what happens to our clothes then?

 Co-founder Karina visited The Smith Family's Villawood recycling centre in western Sydney to find out.

-The Smith Family was a charity established to provide support to disadvantaged people, often with material necessities like food and clothing.
+The Smith Family was a charity established to provide support to people that experience barriers in the labour market, often with material necessities like food and clothing.
 Upon deciding the most impactful way to break the poverty cycle is to support a child's education, The Smith Family is now helping tens of thousands of kids and their families through school.